A Strategy fork · On Ethereum

 Implementation

-The token contract is a standard ERC-20 with a fixed initial mint of one billion tokens.
-Mint authority is renounced.
+The token contract is a standard ERC-20 with an initial mint of one billion tokens — used to seed the V4 LP.
+All subsequent issuance comes through the hook's permissionless mint() function and is gated by the accretive check above.
+The hook is the sole minter, set as an immutable address at construction; no other authority can ever issue STRAT.
 The reserve contract is a minimal vault that accepts wrapped-ether deposits from a designated hook address.
-The hook is the only permitted caller of the reserve's buyAndBurn() function.
-The pool key is a canonical Uniswap V4 pool with STRAT/wETH, an empty pool manager fee, and the hook address bound to the beforeSwap and afterSwap flags.
+The hook is the only permitted caller of the reserve's burn-router approval path.
+The pool key is a canonical Uniswap V4 pool with STRAT/wETH, fee 3000, tickSpacing 60, and the hook bound to the afterInitialize, beforeAddLiquidity, beforeSwap, and afterSwap flags.
+The hook constructor accepts an expected-pool fingerprint (a hash of currency0, currency1, fee, and tickSpacing); afterInitialize rejects any pool whose fingerprint does not match, eliminating the mempool race in which an attacker could initialize a malicious pool against the hook between deployment and seeding.

 Conclusion